 Choose “Editable and viewable” to allow managers to edit information about their direct reports and extended team.
 We’ll notify you when a manager makes changes.

 Step 2.
-Assign a manager to your team members—includes employees, contractors, and international contractors.
+Assign a manager to your team members—includes employees, domestic contractors (individual contractors, but not business contractors), and international contractors.

 Once a manager is assigned, Admins will no longer receive notifications of time off requests, but they can still manage them from the Time tools section of their account.
 Only one manager can be assigned to a team member, and only the assigned manager will receive email notifications regarding that team member.